An Update On The Rare Earths Sector And Some Promising Rare Earths Stocks To Consider

 Ucore Rare Metals Inc. ("Ucore") [TSXV:UCU] [GR:U9U] (OTCQX:UURAF) Price = CAD 0.17

-Ucore have developed a new technology to process rare earths and other metals (lithium, cobalt etc) at a cost competitive basis.
+Ucore has developed a new technology to process rare earths and other metals (lithium, cobalt, etc.) at a cost competitive basis.
 The potential exists also for recycling from scrap materials or tailings.

 Current market cap is CAD 68m.